thebungler/hsd2ora/README.md

 # hsd2ora
 A Python script to convert HiPaint .HSD files to .ORA format.
-Not especially fast, but I could find no other options for converting .HSD files outside of HiPaint itself.
+Now slightly faster than before.

 ## Requirements
 Generated using pipreqs.
 The czipfile is the most important, as it is different from the one available on pip.